 Emergency Food Storage

-You need water for this, but I would also add some hot chocolate mix, who doesn’t love hot chocolate, right?
-It’s great for cereal and making mac and cheese.
+This is one product we need water to make it.
+Another good idea is to add some hot chocolate mix, who doesn’t love hot chocolate, right?
+Milk is great for cereal and making mac and cheese.

-Thanks to Rita for reminding to add lemonade and Kool-aid packets.
+Store a few containers of Tang or Kool-Aid where you just add water and sugar.
 Yes, it needs sugar, but who doesn’t love a glass of lemonade, right?
 I need to look at my Kool-Aid stash.
-I love hearing from readers!
-Thanks to Diane, she reminded me to get sugar-free drink powders and tea bags.
-They are great hot or cold!!
+Be sure and get some sugar-free drink powders and tea bags.

-Buy the pancake mix where you just add water.
-Stir and make a great breakfast.
+You can buy the pancake mix where you just add water, then stir and make a great breakfast.
 I love the Krusteuz brand from Costco.
 I can make it from scratch, but it depends on how many people I will need to be feed after a disaster.
-Hungry people…..
+Hungry people who aren’t prepared may get mean when they haven’t eaten for a day or two.

 It’s almost embarrassing when I fill a shopping cart at a local grocery store every six months with large bags overflowing the basket.
-Do I get weird looks, yep?
 I just smile and know I won’t be back for six more months.

 Cans of Soup/Stew/Ravioli